 Therapy that’s steady, practical, and a little outdoorsy.

-Stillwild Therapy offers counselling for young people and women on the Central Coast of NSW — online, in-room at Wyong, or outdoors along the coast (Norah Head and surrounding areas).
-Sessions are paced, collaborative, and focused on what’s doable between now and your next appointment.
+Stillwild Therapy offers counselling for women and girls aged 12+ on the Central Coast of NSW, online, in-room in Wyong, or outdoors at Norah Head.
+Sessions are collaborative, paced, and focused on what feels manageable between now and your next appointment.

 What we focus on